-Here at St Teath C.P., we have invested a large amount of expertise and time into planning a system of lessons from our Reception class through to Year 2, using the Read, Write Inc early phonics program.
+At St. Teath we have invested a large amount of expertise and time into planning a system of lessons from our Reception class through to Year 2, using the Read, Write Inc. early phonics program.

 Once children are secure in identifying all their initial sounds and blends, they will move from the RWI scheme to Accelerated Reader.
 The school has invested a large sum of money developing its reading scheme with a range of books which should inspire all readers.

-For children who are not on the Read, Write, Inc scheme, we use Accelerated Reader.
-It is a whole class management and monitoring programme, that aims to foster independent reading.
+For children who are not on the Read Write Inc. scheme, we use Accelerated Reader.
+It is a whole class management and monitoring program, that aims to foster independent reading.
 The scheme enables teachers to monitor the reading development and practices of our pupils, and provides tools to quickly ascertain their reading level, reading age and comprehension level.

 Pupils are assessed and given a numbered book band range from which to choose from.
 Once they have read a book, children take an online quiz and get immediate feedback.
 The programme encourages pupils to read independently and more importantly at their own pace and level.